Business Networking : SMASH your next networking event

 – Know your avatar

 An avatar is a profile that represents your ideal client.
 Getting clear on the type of people who buy your products or services or sell complimentary services will help you identify people in the room that it would be worth making a connection with.
+You can download our template here.

 – Research the people you want to meet